ApiValley/ApiFlows-Docs/Concepts.md

 ## ApiFlows versus Node-RED

 [Node-RED](#what-is-nodered) is a great tool but has one limitation.
 It does neither scale vertically nor horizontally.
 In other words, it can not consume more than the power of one CPU, on one machine.
-It prevents Node-RED from being used in CPU intensive situation.
-As an example, it cannot be used to develop an IOT supervision application, if the number of Object sending events to the application is ever growing.
+It prevents Node-RED from being used in CPU intensive situation or in situation where CPU consumption can be extremly variable .
+As an example, it cannot be used to develop an IOT supervision application, if the number of Object sending events to he application is ever growing.

 ApiFlows is a SaaS created by ApiValley to make Node-RED horizontally scallable.
 What does that mean from a user perspective :
 * He uses Node-RED visual editor standard functionality  to create a program.